Best Prospect sector includes market overview and trade data.

 Overview

-However, Mexico actively looks for alternate sources of supply given bilateral trade uncertainties.
 In recent years, competition has emerged from producers in the European Union, South America, and Asia.
-Additionally, starting with the inauguration of President Andrés Manuel López Obrador’s administration in December 2018, Mexico shifted its focus domestically, promoting programs and incentives to enhance both local small-scale production and consumption with a goal of becoming self-sufficient in core agricultural products, such as corn and milk.
+Additionally, since he was inaugurated in 2018, President López Obrador’s Administration has prioritized domestic production and programs to promote and incentivize small-scale production and local consumption, with a goal to become self-sufficient in core agricultural products, such as corn and dairy products.

 Leading Sub-Sectors